CopperEagle/CopperEagle/README.md

     </a>
 </div>

+## Vulnerabilities found
+CVE-2024-34062: Injection attack in the popular [tqdm](https://github.com/tqdm/tqdm) repository.
+Announcement in the works.

 <!--
 **CopperEagle/CopperEagle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.